lazarus4/Beforth/architecture/GUI.md

 There should be a hex dump and/or watch windows.
 Both can be displayed in panes.
 Pane configuration such as format and start address can be set by form elements.

+## High Level Debug

+The VM view is replaced with a console pane since the VM is now hosting a Forth system.
+Jquery is a nice console app.
+It looks like a typical monochrome command line.
+There might be other command terminals with keyboard history.
+Would be nice.